quantifiedcode/python-anti-patterns/README.md

 #License

-The book is made available under a Creative Commons Non-Commercial license.
-This allows you to use and distribute it freely for your own non-commercial projects (e.g. for teaching).
+The book is made available under a Creative Commons Attribution-Non-Commercial-ShareAlike 4.0 license.
+This allows you to use and distribute it freely for your own non-commercial projects (e.g. for teaching) if you make your contributions available under the same license.

 When using content from the book on your website or elsewhere, please add a visible link to [our website](http://docs.quantifiedcode.com/python-anti-patterns) or this Github project, so that your readers can easily find the original articles and make contributions.